2019 Buffalo Bills season: Week 16: at New England Patriots

 Despite New England holding the ball for much of the first half, Buffalo tied it up at halftime after stopping a fourth-down conversion, then subsequently marching down the field in 38 seconds and capitalizing with a Josh Allen touchdown pass to offensive tackle Dion Dawkins.
 The second half saw the Bills and Patriots alternate leads, with the Patriots scoring a go-ahead touchdown late in the fourth quarter with a Rex Burkhead touchdown run and subsequent two-point conversion.
 Similar to the game against the Ravens, Buffalo then drove down the field into the redzone on its final possession, but was unable to score the game-tying touchdown as the drive stalled at the New England 14-yard line.
 With the loss, the Bills fell to 10–5 and allowed New England to clinch the divisional title.

 Later in the weekend, the other AFC teams contending for Wild Card spots in the playoffs, namely the Pittsburgh Steelers and the Tennessee Titans, both lost to fall to 8–7.
 With only one game remaining, neither team could reach 10 wins and match the Bills' win total.
 Therefore, the Bills clinched the #5 seed and a road game against the #4 seed in the AFC playoffs.
+As of 2025, that is the last time Buffalo failed to defeat New England.